-Found 0 - 10 results of 24 programs matching keyword "nsf antarctic artists and writers program"
+Found 0 - 10 results of 25 programs matching keyword "nsf antarctic artists and writers program"

+Sound artists Shane A. Myrbeck and Emily Shisko elaborate on their thought process behind their interactive sound installation, Fathom: Self-Assembling Music.
+This art work was presented in the Exploratorium's Kanbar Forum in 2013 and into 2014.
 In this historical video from 1996, which was originally made for a museum floor installation, we learn about both the Palace of Fine Arts and the roots of the Exploratorium.
 This piece mixes footage from films in the Exploratorium's collection and interviews with historians, architects, and museum staff.
 The High School Explainer Program is one of the most exciting programs at the Exploratorium.
 It focuses on high school--aged students in the San Francisco Bay Area and around the world.

 At the South Pole, the Ice Stories crew met up with correspondent Zoe Courville just before she and her team embarked on their 3,000 km traverse across the desolate and frigid East Antarctic Ice Sheet.
 In this video, Zoe gives us a tour of the vehicles they are taking on their cross-continent journey, including their living module, sleeping quarters, and science sled.
 The POLENET project installed their newest high-precision GPS system on Deverall Island, Antarctica.
 These GPS systems tell scientists how much the ground underneath the ice sheet is moving upward.
 This has important implications on the movement of the West Antarctic Ice Sheet and its interplay with the rock below.
 Learn more about it in this audio report from correspondent Kelly Carroll.
 In this audio dispatch, correspondent Jack Walter describes his first week at the team's field camp on the West Antarctic Ice Sheet.
 Hear about their research on lakes under the glaciers and get a slice of life as a remote polar scientist.
 Glaciologist and Ice Stories correspondent Nadine Quintana Krupinski gives us a brief tour of her deep field camp on the West Antarctic Ice Sheet.
 Meet glaciologist Slawek Tulaczyk and his team, who work in the fast-emerging field of ice sheet dynamics.
 They speak to us just after returning from a month at a remote camp on the West Antarctic Ice Sheet.
 Scientists at Palmer Research Station in Antarctica talk about their research: How is the rich marine ecosystem just offshore responding to melting sea ice and global climate change?
 Nadine, a glaciology graduate student from UC Santa Cruz, spent four weeks on the West Antarctic Ice Sheet investigating ice sheets and global climate change.
-Dr. Tulaczyk, a glaciologist from UC Santa Cruz, studies the lakes, floods, and ice quakes that occur under the giant glaciers of Antarctica.
-He is among only 200 scientists world-wide who study ice sheet dynamics and its role in climate change.